Table of Contents

 To utilize the US Amazon fulfillment program, you should incorporate your LLC in states that have Amazon FBA centers.

-In specific, business-friendly states like Delaware or Nevada can be a good place to start.
+Specifically, business-friendly states like Delaware or Nevada are considered one of the best states to form an LLC for Amazon FBA.
 You can register your LLC in these states easily even if you live in another country.

 Step 2: Choose a legal name for your LLC